barryosull/barryosull.com/contents/articles/2018-08-27-legacy-code.md

 You can give objects setter so you can sense changes, but it makes the object brittle and encourage bad design.
 When you don't have setters the system is easier to understand.

+> Programming languages do not support testing very well.